 Building Act 2011,

-13 On the date as at which this compilation was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
+13 On the date as at which this reprint was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
 11 Div.
 1 had not come into operation.
 It reads as follows:

 Division 1 — Liquor Control Act 1988 amended